 To know something more about my photographic roots, read below.

-My photographic story goes back to when I was 13 years old.
-I remember as it was yesterday my first shot, with a Zenit-ES.
+My story goes back to when I was 13 years old.
+I used to shot with a Zenit-ES, on Fuji films.
 It was love at first sight.
-My first pictures where overexposed, crooked and sometimes slightly out of focus, but I was the happiest kid with this camera!
-Summers passed, and I have never left my passion for photography and for analog cameras.
-At some point, I decided to use a digital camera (when needed), but the best pleasure for me still remains for films analog cameras and photo processing.
+My first pictures where overexposed, crooked and sometimes slightly out of focus, but I was the happiest kid with that camera!
+Summers passed, and I have never left my passion for argentic photography and for chemicals and cameras.
+At some point, when I was more into professional photography, I switched to a digital camera for photo journalism, keeping the pleasure of slow photo processing and no rush photography for portraits and personal projects.

 Umberto Nizza is an attorney and Ph.D. fellow in Law & Economics.
-He graduated in law in Italy and France and he is a former international consultant for ILO and UNESCO.
-His academic activity can be found on the page linked above.
-He has in his c.v. some collaborations and appearance in locals Italians newspaper and a seminar in NY’s I.C.P.
-He prints his pictures with fine art technique mostly and uses primary a Canon EOS 1VHS, a Zenza Bronica Sq-A and a digital EOS 1Ds mkII / EOS 5D MK III.
+He graduated in law in Italy and in international law and political science in France.
+He is a former international consultant for ILO and UNESCO and works in the city of Romeo and Juliet as a research fellow in economics.
+A selection of working papers can be found on the page linked above.
+Strictly speaking about photography, Umberto has in his c.v. some collaborations and appearance in locals Italians newspaper and a seminar in NY’s I.C.P.
+He prints his pictures with fine art technique mostly and uses primary a Canon EOS 1VHS, a Zenza Bronica Sq-A and a digital EOS 1Ds mkIII/ EOS 5D MK III.
 His precious loves are ILFORD Delta films for black and white, PORTRA, VELVIA, EKTAR and PROVIA for color.
 He still uses his Zenit-ES sometimes.

 – – –